marbl/canu/documentation/source/parameter-reference.rst

 overlap, sorts them by the first ID, and stores them for quick retrieval of all overlaps for a single read.

-ovlStoreMemory <integer=2048>
+ovsMemory <integer=2>
-  How much memory, in megabytes, to use for constructing overlap stores.
+  How much memory, in gigabytes, to use for constructing overlap stores.

-ovlStoreMethod <string="sequential">
+ovsMethod <string="sequential">
   Two construction algorithms are supported.
 One uses a single data stream, and is faster for small and moderate size assemblies.
 The other uses parallel data streams and can be faster (depending on your network disk bandwitdh) for moderate and large assemblies.

-ovlStoreSlices <integer=128>
-  For the parallel store construction, how many pieces to split the sorting into.
-More pieces will result in more tasks, but each task will use less memory.

 Meryl
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~